+So Max chose a circus theme birthday this year.
 Having three children means having three birthday parties every year.
 I don’t mind as I really like organizing those.
-I’m not a cake baker though that’s for sure.
 I think working with a theme for a birthday makes things funnier and easier to organize.
-My kids love choosing the theme.
+My kids love to choose the theme.
 They start thinking about it like months beforehand.
-I always buy the cake and order it as to fit with the theme.
+I always buy the cake (I can’t bake!!) and order it as to fit with the theme.

 6th birthday party

-When my little Max had his 6th birthday he wanted a circus birthday party.
+So when Max asked for a circus bithday party for his 6th birthday, we talked about the games he liked and wanted to play with his friends.
 After all these birthday parties every year I came to the conclusion that it works best if the children play “freely” whatever they want like ¼ of the time and get entertained the other three quarters (including cake eating, games, etc etc).
 I usually prepare games within the theme the kids chose and have a list of back up games.
 If I see the kids are getting bored I do some back-up-list-games with them.

 For the circus birthday party of Max I decided for bright vibrant colors in the decoration.
 White and red with yellow accents are good circus colors.
 They set the tone right away.
 Hang loads of red and white balloons and streamers you’re already half way there.
 I looked through the toys of the children and used anything that could add up with circus in the deco., like the Playmobil circus of Max and the stuffed wild animals of the children.
 We had a lion, a parrot, a monkey and two tigers.
 Also had two books about the circus which we just put standing on the buffet table.
 It all looked real nice and cute.